yukseltron/mono-drift/README.md

-# Yazdim
+# Splah of Sublime

-A blog site where I post my writings.
-Includes my poetry, short fiction, slash fiction, rambles, and scripts.
+A website to view the slash fiction writings I do for fun.

 All writings by Hamid Yuksel